 What is Hazard Mitigation?

 The term Hazard Mitigation describes actions that communities can take to help reduce or eliminate long-term risks caused by natural and manmade disasters.
 Disasters in Plumas County can include floods, wildfires, landslides, earthquakes, winter storms, and drought.
-During the planning process, prioritization will be given to the hazards within Plumas County that are most likely to occur.
+During the planning process, prioritization will be given to the hazards within Plumas County that are most likely to occur and often result in damage to community assets.

-Hazard mitigation planning and projects can create a safer Plumas County by reducing loss of life and property damage associated with future disasters.
-Each dollar spent on mitigation can save Plumas County an average of four dollars!
+Hazard mitigation planning and the implementation of mitigation actions and projects can create a safer Plumas County by reducing loss of life and property damage associated with future disasters.
+Each dollar spent on mitigation can save Plumas County an average of six dollars!

-As we plan for new development and improvements to existing infrastructure, mitigation can and should be an important component of the planning effort.
-That extra resiliency will help citizens bounce back from that worst-case flood, fire, or winter storm more quickly.
+As we plan for new development and improvements to existing communities and infrastructure, mitigation can and should be an important component of the planning effort.
+That extra resiliency will help limit future disaster losses and can help citizens bounce back from that worst-case flood, fire, or winter storm more quickly.

-Mitigation activities can be developed before a disaster occurs, however, after a disaster, hazard mitigation assessment and planning is an essential activity to prevent disaster amnesia.
+Mitigation activities should be developed before a disaster occurs, however, after a disaster, hazard mitigation assessment and the identification of risk reduction measures is an essential component to a successful recovery.
 Oftentimes after disasters, repairs, and reconstruction are completed in such a way as to simply restore damaged property to pre-disaster conditions.
 These efforts may "get things back to the norm", but the replication of pre-disaster conditions may result in a repetitive cycle of damage and reconstruction.
-Hazard mitigation planning in Plumas County can break this repetitive cycle by producing less vulnerable conditions through post-disaster repairs and disaster-smart reconstruction.
+Hazard mitigation planning in Plumas County can break this repetitive cycle by producing less vulnerable conditions through post-disaster repairs and disaster-smart reconstruction that incorporates mitigation.

 Hazard Mitigation Breaks the Cycle